acmCSUFDev/fullyhacks-py-sqlite/README.md

 > SQLite table to Python objects in a more Pythonic way.
 For information on
 > Pydantic, see [Pydantic's documentation](https://docs.pydantic.dev/latest/).

+## Learning

+The SQLite example is in the `main.py` file.
+The `main.py` file contains a simple example of how to use SQLite in Python to manage tables and store and retrieve data.

 ## Running

 First, ensure you have Python 3 installed.
 Then, enter the virtual environment